resel143/resel143/README.md

 <br />

 - Hi, I'm [Reshul Wate](), a passionate self-taught Full Stack web developer and Aspiring SDE from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 Reading, exploring, Learning and Executing is my passion.
-- Always ready to work on Real-Time Projects
+- Always ready to work on Real-Time Projects, active on open-source enthusiast and maintainer.
+Love Open-source collaboration.

 - 🔭 I’m currently looking for Job/Internship Opportunity in MERN, JAVA Development
 - 🌱 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate on Open Source/ Freelancing
 - 🤔 I’m looking for help with AWS
 - 💬 Tweet me ;} [here](https://twitter.com/ReshulW)
-- 😄 Pronouns: Hmmm
-- ⚡ Fun fact: I like Bittergourd
--->